 Breast-feeding: Safflower oil is likely safe to use as part of the diet.
 There isn't enough reliable information to know if safflower flower is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Children: Safflower oil is possibly safe when taken by mouth in children for up to 8 weeks.
 There isn't enough reliable information to know if safflower flower is safe for children.

 Bleeding problems (hemorrhagic diseases, stomach or intestinal ulcers, or clotting disorders): Safflower can slow blood clotting and might increase the risk of bleeding in people with bleeding disorders.

 Diabetes: Safflower oil might increase blood sugar.
-There is concern that safflower oil might interfere with blood sugar control in people with diabetes.
+This might make it harder to control blood sugar levels in people with diabetes.

-Surgery: Since safflower might slow blood clotting, there is a concern that it could increase the risk of bleeding during and after surgery.
-Stop using safflower at least 2 weeks before a scheduled surgery.
+Surgery: Safflower oil might slow blood clotting.
+This might increase the risk of bleeding during and after surgery.
+Stop using safflower oil at least 2 weeks before a scheduled surgery.